Invariants and Home Spaces in Transition Systems and Petri Nets: Generating sets and minimality

-Let's point out that since $\mathcal{E}$ is not necessarily a basis, the exhibited decomposition may not be unique and depends on the order in which the minimal semiflows are considered as shown in Figure \ref{STC3} where the semiflow $h^\top= (9,9,6,0,3)$ can be decomposed in three different ways: $h=f_2+g_1+f_1=3f_1=2g1+g3$ just by changing the order in which the 5 minimal semiflows are considered.
+Let's point out that since $\mathcal{E}$ is not necessarily a basis, the decomposition is not be unique in general and depends on the order in which the minimal semiflows of $\mathcal{E}$ are considered as shown in Figure \ref{STC3} where the semiflow $h^\top= (9,9,6,0,3)$ can be decomposed in three different ways: $h=f_2+g_1+f_1=3f_1=2g1+g3$ just by changing the order in which the 5 minimal semiflows are considered.

 However, a minimal semiflow does not necessarily belong to a generating set over $\mathbb{Q^{+}}$ or $\mathbb{Q}$.
 In Figure \ref{STC3}, $\mathcal{G}_1$ does not include $f_1$, which is minimal or in Figure \ref{STC2} where $\mathcal{G}_3$ does not include $g_4$ which is of minimal support.